skip to content

 Postgraduate Study

 The thesis topic is normally proposed by the student and then decided between the student and the supervisor, and assistance is provided on elements of methodology and analysis, as well as with the written presentation.
-The thesis must satisfy the examiners that the candidate can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
-The PhD is assessed solely on the basis of the thesis examination.
+A successful thesis will show that the doctoral student can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.

 Learning Outcomes